dschewchenko/zaraz-code-challenge/README.md

 - users of your MC (via a site proxied by Webcm) should be able to complete a game of tic tac toe using the mouse, against an artificial adversary, with a declared winner when the game is over

 **Everything that was not mentioned above is optional.**

+## My Notes and Thoughts

+- I have used server to store game state and logic, because it's best-practice for online games for better security, consistency and lightweight client-side code
+- Better to use npm workspaces (monorepo) here or separate repos for MC and worker
+- It would be cool to make MC more like islands work in Nuxt 3.
+Like return initial state and then on changes update widget state from server
+-